Aperture: Application

 The aperture stop is an important element in most optical designs.
 Its most obvious feature is that it limits the amount of light that can reach the image/film plane.
-This can be either unavoidable, as in a telescope where one wants to collect as much light as possible; or deliberate, to prevent saturation of a detector or overexposure of film.
-In both cases, the size of the aperture stop is constrained by things other than the amount of light admitted; however:
+This can be either unavoidable due to the practical limit of the aperture stop size, or deliberate to prevent saturation of a detector or overexposure of film.
+In both cases, the size of the aperture stop determines the amount of light admitted by an optical system.
+The aperture stop also affects other optical system properties: